wahab-leghari/Anomaly_Detection/README.md

 # Anomaly_Detection
-These are these implementations of Anomaly Detection on IoT Network Intrusion Dataset.
+These are the implementations of Anomaly Detection on IoT Network Intrusion Dataset.